"

 Figure 17.4.
 Test Specimen Directions / Photo Credit: Nicholas Malara, CC BY 4.0

-Once the specimens are cut out of the welder’s test plates, they are bent in a bend test machine similar to the one shown below.
-Some test machines are manually operated, while others are powered electrically or through air pressure (pneumatically).
+Once the specimens are cut out of the welder’s test plates, they are bent in a bend test machine such as the one shown in Figure 17.5.
+Some test machines are manually operated, while others are powered electrically or pneumatically (through air pressure).

 An illustration of a bend test machine on pneumatic power.
 The machine looks a bit like a guillotine in that it has a pneumatic lever that lowers a tool that puts pressure against the weldment being tested and forces it into a U-shaped groove at the base of the machine.
 The downward pressure of the bending tool forces the metal to bend.